wp-plugins/scrollup-master/readme.txt

 == CREDIT ==

-1.This plugin was developed by Sayful Islam - http://sis.netai.net
+1.This plugin was developed by Sayful Islam - http://sis.netai.net <br/>
 2.Some open source framework have been used.
 For detail visit at https://github.com/markgoodyear/scrollup

 == CONTACT ==

-Rafael Cirolini
+Sayful Islam
 http://www.sis.netai.net
 http://www.sayful1.wordpress.com